UD-CISC374/educational-game-project-team-14-yasser-and-amaad/final/egdd.md

 ## Player Modes

-- There will be a main menu at the start of the game and the player will be able to choose a mode to play.
-There will be no transitions since the player just picks one and plays.
+- The game starts at level one and the player progresses as they gain more knowledge
   - *Player mode #1*:  Story Mode - classic story mode that gets more difficult as it progresses.

 # Gameplay Objectives